blinken/paradar/README.md

 ### Other learnings

  * Sourcing components in the middle of a global pandemic is hard.
+ * Testing a device that detects aircraft - when there are no aircraft flying due to aforementioned pandemic - is also hard.
  * Soldering a WS2813 LED sideways shorts +5V to ground, and turns the LED power trace into a resistive heater.
 A board at 200 degrees Celcius for an hour effectively liquifies a PETg plastic case.